USATF New England Officials

 - Safety concerns for officials from the Pacific association of USATF.

 Absolute "Must" reading for officials of all levels of competition.

 - USATF Officials Resource Center all sorts of useful materials and "best practices" reviews for all events

 Check the National web page for lots more information on officiating www.usatf.org/officials.

-The USATF Competition Rulebook is updated every two years; this is done after rules change reviews at the USATF National Convention.
+The USATF Competition Rulebook is updated every two years; this is done after rules change meetings at the USATF National Convention.
 Thus, a new book is generally only needed every other year.
-New rule books are available in 2013 and then in 2013.
+New rule books are available in 2015 and then in 2017.
 However, every year, there are some changes annually to comply with international rules or after approval of tabled items.
 Those updates can be found at the USATF website.

 There are separate rule books for College and Scholastic competition.
 While most rules are the same, there are differences - some significant - in some events.

 On a higher level, there is also an international (IAAF) rule book.
 That can be found on the web at iaaf.org.

 The IAAF also has an excellent book, "The Referee", that covers many aspects of officiating.

 Check the USATF-NE track and cross country pages to find association meets that may need officials.
 The USATF Officials web site has more opportunities out of the region.